aldro61/papers/kingma_ba_2015.md

-# Adam: A method for stochastic optimization
+# Adam: a method for stochastic optimization

 * Adam calculates a different learning rate for each optimization variable.